rphuang/riot/picarServer/readme.md

 * tcpserver.tcpPort=10223

 ## Feature Thoughts
-* SmartMotor - control the speed during start/stop and other conditions
-* SmartDrive - control the overall speed and direction and use other sensors, such as ultrasonic, to avoid obstacles or adjust speed/direction
 * Outdoor Scenario - use Raspberry Pi to create WiFi hotspot so it can be run in outdoor that has no WiFi
 * Outdoor Scenarios with phone sensor service
     * WiFi hotspot from Raspberry Pi